cgkrishnanunni/cgkrishnanunni.github.io/_pages/projects.md

  - "Topological derivative approach for deep neural network architecture adaptation", Computational Algebra Seminar, UT Austin, May 2, 2025.
  - "Layerwise sparsifying training and sequential learning strategy for neural architecture adaptation", 5th Annual Meeting of the SIAM Texas-Louisiana Section, Houston, November 4-6.
  - " Model-Constrained Approach for Neural Architecture Design with application to UQ", SIAM UQ 2022, Atlanta, Georgia, April 12-15.
+ - "Sensitivity-based damage detection algorithm for structures using Vibration response", Talk delivered at the Engineers day Celebration of the Association of Engineers Kerala, Munnar, Idukki, India, September 17.

 **Conferences and Workshops**